 - Property size: Typically, contractors consider the square footage of your driveway in the price on your estimate.
 If you’re upgrading to a two-car driveway or you have a huge lot, you’re going to end up paying more money, no matter what material you choose.

 - Drainage features and base: Besides providing a place to park your car, a driveway is also responsible for controlling the water that drains out of your gutters.
 If you don’t have the proper drainage system for your driveway, the rain will pool during heavy storms and damage your property.
 When you install a brand-new driveway, the contractor will include the price of creating a new base and a drainage system to prevent flooding.

 - Design elements: You may want to add lighting, greenery or other decorative features on your property on the perimeter of your driveway.
 Even if the contractor doesn’t include this decor for you, keep it in mind in case you want to add them on when the driveway has set.

-You should also look at each material’s long-term investment along with the installation price to know which one will enhance your home’s curb appeal and give you a place to park your vehicles.
+You should also look at each material’s long-term investment along with the installation price to know the differences between asphalt paving vs concrete.
+Find out which one will enhance your home’s curb appeal and give you a place to park your vehicles.
 While it’s valuable to save money in the beginning, you should invest in a high-quality driveway to save time and money in repairs and maintenance.
 Choose a long-lasting, dependable material that can withstand harsh weather conditions and provide a beautiful addition to your house.